sdht0/hackbase/README.md

 * Link to starting web page will be generated at the end of servers initialization.
 * Open the webpage and register with a name and password.
 Login and play!

+General advice:
 * Try not to use the setup information, eg number of servers.
-In the contest, such information was not available.
+Don't peek into the solutions.
+It will be more satisfying when you solve it on your own.
+And I assure you its not difficult at all.
 * All levels have the appropriate hints.
 Look in all places.
 Read the rules carefully on the webapp.

 Have fun!

-Note that this will download docker binaries from the registry.
+Note: this will download docker image binaries from the registry.
 Alternatively, you can build the Dockerfiles yourself.

 Feedback
 --------